AAA1459/SkinModHelper/docs/guide/skinconfig/HairConfig.md

     Scale: [floats]
 ```
 * Make the value of the segments work require set the corresponding value of the parent set also.
+* if color value is "orig". so the corresponding segment color will keep in vanilla. not the colors from the parent set.

 ---
 ### HairFlipMode